Nicholas U. Mayall: 120-inch (3.0 m) telescope

 The plan for a large telescope was leaked around September 1944 in the form of the University's budget proposals.
 Wright and Joseph H. Moore, interim wartime Lick director, imagined an 85 in or 90 in reflector based upon the funds proposed in the budget by Sproul.
 Mayall and Gerald E. Kron sent a letter to Sproul representing the younger Lick staff members, in which they requested a meeting to discuss the kind of telescope to be built.
 They met with Sproul in December 1944 in Sproul's Los Angeles office.
 Mayall spoke of the key need for a telescope exceeding 90 in.
 At the Caltech optical shop in Pasadena he had seen the nearly completed 120 in Pyrex glass disc that was initially planned to be used as a flat in the auto-collimation test of the 200 in Palomar mirror and urged Sproul to have the Lick telescope use a mirror of that size.
 Much to their surprise, Sproul agreed.

 Shane was appointed chairman of a committee formed by Sproul in the beginning of 1945, to plan the new reflector.
 Other committee members included Mayall, Moore, Walter S. Adams and Ira S. Bowen.
 The committee functioned primarily through correspondence.
 Mayall's first letter helped to convince Shane that 120 in was feasible instead of just 90 in.
 Mayall helped to bridge the gap between the experienced team of telescope designers in Pasadena and Shane, who was more experienced as a university administrator and professor.
 Adams and the executive officer of the 200 in project, John August Anderson, shared their experience, drawings and plans with the Lick design committee.
 On March 6, 1945, with both Mayall and Shane present, the committee decided upon the basic parameters of what would become the 120 in C. Donald Shane telescope.
-On March 7, Mayall joined Shane, Wright and Moore (not present at the March 6 meeting), at Mt.
-Hamilton to choose the location upon which to build the reflector.
+On March 7, Mayall joined Shane, Wright and Moore (not present at the March 6 meeting), at Mount Hamilton to choose the location upon which to build the reflector.